wenhao87/WPPlugins/wp-quicklatex/readme.txt

 * Download WP QuickLaTeX plug-in.
 * Unzip the plugin file and upload its content to `wp-content/plugins` folder of your blog.
-* Activate WP-QuickLaTeX through the 'Plugins' menu in Wordpress.
+* Activate WP-QuickLaTeX through the 'Plugins' menu in Wordpress, adjust its settings if needed.

 == Frequently Asked Questions ==